captainyakult/pipeline-scripts/upload_dynamo.md

-Uploads a single body to either dev, staging, or production.
+Uploads dynamo of a single entity to either dev, staging, or production.
 You can run it like this:

-`./upload_animdata.sh dev sc_maven/earth`
+`./upload_dynamo.sh sc_maven dev`

-This will upload the animdata in $HOME/sources/animdata/sc_maven/earth to blackhawk2/var/repository/master/spice/sc_maven/earth.
-If you choose staging or production, it will also use aws_s3_sync to upload (no manifest) the files to the eyesstage and eyesstatic buckets respectively.
+This will upload the dynamo in $HOME/sources/dynamo/sc_maven to the eyes-dev, eyes-staging, and eyes-production buckets in the /assets/dynamic/dynamo/ folders.